80 farmers come together to help Avon neighbor

 "This is the end product you worked all year to raise your crops and harvest it and get it to the elevator so this is a great feeling to get it all done," said Serven.

-Even though Andy is eager to get back to farming, “I would love to be in one of those combines right now, that’s my favorite job,” he says it’s comforting to know his friends will lend a hand.
+Even though Percharich is eager to get back to farming, "I would love to be in one of those combines right now, that's my favorite job," he says it's comforting to know his friends will lend a hand.

+“Its almost been to the point of overwhelming response that we’ve gotten, certainly quite humbling," said Percharich.

 With the work today Percharich won't have any major farm work to do until Spring.